niolabs/docs/docs/cli/list.md

 ```bash
 nio list services
 ```
-Will return a list of services in your running instance
+returns a list of services in your running instance
 ```
 simulate-and-log
 ```